NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 # BAM Track Configuration Panel

-The BAM Track Configuration Panel can be accessed by clicking the “CONFIG” option next to the pileup plot.
+The BAM Track Configuration Panel can be accessed by clicking the "CONFIG" option next to the pileup plot.
 The BAM Track Configuration Panel (shown below) provides buttons for toggling between single-end and paired-end mode.
 It also provides a check box to show/hide PCR and optical duplicated reads.

 ## BAM track configuration panel figure